MaddyGuthridge/COMP3141_Notes/Haskell/Haskell syntax.md

 #### Function forwarding

 If there is a function `f` which takes argument `x` and returns `g x`, there is no need to declare its argument.
-The following will suffice
+The following will suffice:
 ```haskell
 f = g
 ```